Last Updated 01/07/2021

 There are many treks in Nepal, some take a day, some 2 days, some a month.
 There are also some short day hikes to enjoy in accessible places such as Nagarkot.
 See our post on trekking in Nepal for more details.

 Modern-day Lumbini in Nepal was where Lord Buddha, Prince Siddhartha Gautama, was born.
 This young prince was a historical figure and his birthplace is marked today by various temples, stupas, and a gold statue of the miraculous child.
+The Maya Devi Temple, sacred Bodhi tree, and pool are said to be the exact spot of his birth.

 Nagarkot is well known as a Himalayan view point, not too far from the city of Kathmandu.
 You’re unlikely to see “the snows” from Kathmandu itself, the air pollution isn’t conducive to clear views.
 At the right time of year you should be able to get more than a glimpse of Himalayan ranges from Nagarkot.